chef-boneyard/chef-web-docs-2016/includes_chefspec/includes_chefspec_compare_to_resource.rst

 .. code-block:: ruby

-   describe "use this test to foo" do
+   describe 'use this test to foo' do
      let(:subject) { command('ls -al /') }
      its(:stdout) { should match /bin/ }
    end